 "There is a permanent challenge for architects and it is to protect the building, it could be part of the legacy for future generations.
 That is a big responsibility!"

-Jo-Anne Quizan, alumni of the Master in Architectural Management and Design, finished her studies at IE School of Architecture and Design in February 2017 but before that, she was already an experienced professional in the architecture practice.
+Jo-Anne Quizan, alumni of the Master in Business for Architecture and Design, finished her studies at IE School of Architecture and Design in February 2017 but before that, she was already an experienced professional in the architecture practice.

 Originally from Philippines, where she completed her studies in Bachelor of Science in Architecture and the MSc in Construction Management, she currently works as an Associate at Gensler in Abu Dhabi (UAE).